Texas A&M University primary mark

 2. You should have some understanding of which aspects are least clear, and need further explanation for yourself.
 You are expected to have questions to ask the instructor and be willing to ask those questions.

 • The class involves a set of challenging programming assignments and exercises.
-You are expected to write code for all of them.
+You are expected to write code for those that you do.
 Several of them are open-ended, because this is an important characteristic of A.I. problems.

-1. Attempting these assignments is a critical aspect of the course.
+1. Attempting these assignments is a critical aspect of the course for your understanding of the material.

 2. Students are expected to be able to discuss their current code and design approach before the class.